uthbees/simulation/README.md

 Everything is standard git/Rust, except that the git hooks are stored in the `.githooks` directory.
 Run `git config --local core.hooksPath .githooks` when setting up a new environment.

-To build the web version, install `wasm-pack` and run `wasm-pack build --target web`.
+To build the web version, install `wasm-pack` (with `cargo install wasm-pack`) and run `wasm-pack build --target web --debug`.
 The updated page will then be accessible from `index.html`, although you will need to use a web server to access it so that it can load the wasm file from `pkg`.
+(Your IDE can probably do this for you.)

 ### Info